|Birth:||4th July 1959, Islington, London|

 Select published works:

 “China and the Arctic” Lowell Dittmer and Maochun Yu (eds.)
-Handbook of Chinese security, Routledge, forthcoming 2015.
+Handbook of Chinese security, Routledge, 2015.

 “Australia’s relations with China in turbulence”, The Asan Forum, 25 January 2014.

-China’s foreign policy dilemma, Lowy Institute Analysis, Sydney, Lowy Institute for International Policy, 2013.
+China Foreign Policy Dilemma, Lowy Institute Analysis, Lowy Institute for International Policy, 2013.

 The North East Asian states’ interests in the Arctic and possible cooperation with the Kingdom of Denmark (with Seong-Hyon Lee), Report prepared for the Ministry of Foreign Affairs of Denmark, SIPRI, April 2013.